Sunil-Hule/Sunil-Hule/README.md

 - 👨🏽‍💻 I’m interested in data science, Machine Learning learning, NLP, AI and more.
 - 💬 Ask me about anything, I am happy to help.
-- [📫](mailto:sunilh1@umbc.edu) 👈 Send me an email if you want to reach me out!.
+- [📫](mailto:sunilhule4444@gmail.com) 👈 Send me an email if you want to reach me out!.
-- [📝](https://efthimiosvlahos-github-io.vercel.app/about) 👈 Here you cand find my résumé.
+- [📝](https://efthimiosvlahos-github-io.vercel.app/about) 👈 Here you can find my résumé.

 <br/>